 - PACGA: The Prosecuting Attorneys' Council of Georgia, with information on prosecutors, contacts, trainings, jobs and more

 - GPDSC: Georgia Public Defender Standards Council, with information on careers in public defense, training sessions, contacts, jobs and more

 - GeorgiaLegalServices: The Georgia Legal Services Program provides indigent civil legal services throughout the state (excluding Atlanta).
 The website provides information on services, contacts, jobs and internships.

 - AtlantaLegalAid: The Atlanta Legal Aid Society provides indigent civil legal services in metro Atlanta.
 The website provides information on services, contacts, jobs and internships.

-- InternationalPublicService: Finding and Funding International Public Service Opportunities (available in hard copy in the OCS Resource Room) provides an array of internship, fellowship, summer and post-graduate opportunities
+- InternationalPublicService: Finding and Funding International Public Service Opportunities provides an array of internship, fellowship, summer and post-graduate opportunities

 - Downs'LRAP: The Downs' Loan Repayment Assistance Program is the Georgia Law School's loan repayment assistance program for alumni in public service careers.
 Apply following graduation; information and applications are available online.

-For additional resources and articles, be sure to check out the Symplicity Documents Library.
+For additional resources and articles, be sure to check out the Symplicity Professional Development Library.